shkodskihk/noobkiller/README.md

 ======

 Utility for Skype made in Lua.
-Lua communication with Skype is set through Skype4Com.
+Lua communication with Skype is set through Microsoft COM interface.

-Following modules are required to get this thing to work:
+LuaJIT and modules are included in this repo, just use LAUNCH.bat to get this working.
-* luacom
-* lua sockets
-* lua file system for addons

-Some addons use json and luaxml

 ## Running in Sandboxie ##